-Six of Delta Air Lines retrofitted Boeing 777 aircraft are launching at the beginning March 1, 2019.
+Six of Delta Air Lines retrofitted Boeing 777 aircraft are launching at the beginning of March 1, 2019.

 Why Fly Delta’s Boing 777s?

-These retrofitted Boeing 777 planes have an updated cabin and new seats with four separate classes including First, the enclosed Delta One Business Class Suites (a great choice), a new Premium Economy seat named Delta Premium Select and a new, if unexciting Economy class seat.
+These retrofitted Boeing 777 planes have an updated cabin and new seats with four separate classes, including First, the enclosed Delta One Business Class Suites (a great choice), a new Premium Economy seat named Delta Premium Select and a new, if unexciting Economy class seat.
 The new Delta One Suite and Premium Economy can also be experienced on its Airbus A350-900s.

 Why Fly Delta In Economy?